ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 ### 2.3 Keywords

-TSL reserves the following keywords, which cannot be used as identifiers:
+Arxil reserves the following keywords, which cannot be used as identifiers:

 ```
 node, meta_data, data, code,